Skip to main content

 Batch process

 In a batch process, the temporal change of the sound velocity signal is used to control a multi-way valve.
-A precise separation between product, intermediate, and carrier phase is achieved.
+A precise separation between product, intermediate, and carrier phases occurs.
 The phase differences can be detected within 250 milliseconds.
 The sensor is preferably installed in the pipeline.
-Alternatively, the sensor is integrated into the bottom outlet valve of the company SchuF.
-By installing the valve, dead-space-free measurement can be performed directly in the container without an extra process connection.
+Alternatively, the sensor is integrated into the bottom drain valve of the company SchuF.
+By installing the valve, measurement can be performed directly in the vessel without dead space and without an extra process connection.

 Continuous process

-In a quasi-continuous process, the separation of a process stream into a product and a carrier phase is controlled via sensors installed in a settling tank.
-In this case, only the characteristic value of the sound velocity for the respective phase is monitored and kept constant.
+In a quasi-continuous process, the separation of a process stream into a product and a carrier phase is controlled by sensors mounted in a settling tank.
+In this case, only the sound velocity value characteristic of the respective phase is monitored and kept constant.

-In this way, for example, the separation of a wastewater stream into wastewater requiring treatment and non-treatment can be controlled.
-Depending on the process condition, the sensor installation can be carried out in various variants.
+In this way, the separation of a wastewater stream into treatable and non-treatable wastewater can be controlled.
+Depending on the process conditions, the sensor installation can be carried out in different variants.

 * Mandatory fields